andrew-codechimp/HA-Battery-Notes/docs/community.md

 ```

 ### Check Battery Low daily reminder
-Call the check battery low service every day to raise events for those that are still low.
+Call the check battery low action every day to raise events for those that are still low.
 To be used in conjunction with a [Battery Low Notification](community.md/#battery-low-notification) or similar.

 ```yaml